Lee Anna Clark

-Lee Anna Clark is an American psychologist and William J. and Dorothy K. O’Neill Professor of Psychology Emerite in the Department of Psychology at the University of Notre Dame in Notre Dame, Indiana, United States.
-She used to be a professor and collegiate fellow at the University of Iowa.
-She was, as of 2007, the director of clinical training in the Clinical Science Program.
-Prior to her appointment at the University of Iowa, she was a professor of psychology at Southern Methodist University in Dallas, Texas.
-Her research focuses on personality and temperament, clinical and personality assessment, psychometrics, mood, anxiety, and depression.
+Lee Anna Clark (born 1951) is an American psychologist and the William J. and Dorothy K. O'Neill Professor of Psychology Emerita at the University of Notre Dame.
+She previously served as a professor and collegiate fellow at the University of Iowa, where she directed the clinical training program from 1996 to 1998 and again from 2006 to 2009, received the 2006 Regents' Award for Faculty Excellence, and also served as Associate Provost for Faculty from 1998 to 2005.
+Before her appointment at the University of Iowa, Clark was an assistant professor (1984–1990) and then associate professor (1990–1993) of psychology at Southern Methodist University in Dallas, Texas.
+Her research examines personality and temperament, dimensional models of personality pathology, clinical assessment, psychometrics, and the structure of psychopathology including mood, anxiety, and depression.